forrestjs/forrestjs/gitbook/packages-node.md

 👉 [Get Started with NodeJS and ForrestJS](./howto/my-first-rest-api/README.md)

-## Core (Javascript Hooks Library)
+## ForrestJS Core

-This is the core of ForrestJS modularity.
-It allows you to implement extensible applications made of composable feature pretty much **like Wordpress does with their plugins**, but in a Node fashion and with traceable and debuggable support.
+This is the core of ForrestJS project.
+It allows you to implement extensible applications made of composable feature pretty much **like Wordpress does with their plugins**, but in a NodeJS fashion, and with traceable and debuggable support.

 👉 [Install from NPM](https://www.npmjs.com/package/@forrestjs/hooks)<br>
 👉 [Documentation](https://github.com/forrestjs/forrestjs/blob/master/packages/hooks/README.md#readme)